 The National Bibliographic Data Bank (NBDB) was launched in 1998 for the purpose of keeping a bibliographic record of published documents from Lithuania and related to Lithuania.

 The library does not provide genealogical information.
-Please refer to the Office of the Chief Archivist of Lithuania with such enquiries.
+Please refer to the Lithuanian State Historical Archives with such enquiries.
 The office can be found at the following address:

 Telephone: +370 5 219 5320, +370 5 213 7484

 Fax: +370 5 278 43 69